The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 The artwork is widely known for its message, as it shows the triumph of God over evil.

-Raphael produced several religious paintings, but this one garnered massive audiences, making it the most-viewed artwork by the artist.
+Raphael produced several religious paintings, but this one garnered massive attention.
+The Paris Museum has owned this artwork for nearly four centuries.

 (Also Read: Claude Monet’s Paintings)